PandABlocks/PandABlocks.github.io/main/_sources/how-to/web-interface.rst.txt

 .. note::
     If you are installing a major upgrade to the rootfs, it is recommended to uninstall all the installed zpkgs before upgrading the rootfs.
-For PandA v3.1 an option is available to do this as part of the rootfs install.
+From PandA v4.0 an option is available to do this as part of the rootfs install.

 You can power cycle the box and it will install the new rootfs.